Rotzke/bestbuy/README.md

 - Stores
 - Products

-Everything is been downloaded into RAM and converted to CSV files.
+Everything keeps in RAM and converts into CSV files.